mylesagray/blog/content/posts/2014-07-01-vsphere-6-public-beta-now-open/index.md

   - Infrastructure
 tags:
   - esxi
-  - vmware
+  - VMware
-  - vsphere
+  - vSphere
-  - vsphere beta
+  - vSphere beta
 ---

 It's the time for another VMWare public beta, bound by NDA but there are some VERY [exciting][1] features!
 [Sign up here][2].